TUSCANY Long Weekend Photo Tour FLORENCE and VAL D’ORCIA

 Matteo Dunchi is a native Tuscany photographer, one of the emergent talents in Italy.
 MasterPhotoTour chooses great photographer characterized by a deep knowledge and passion for their land and its cultural heritage.
-Follow the advice, tips and suggestions of a professional photographer.
+Follow this photo workshop in Florence and Val d'Orcia with the advice, tips and suggestions of a professional photographer.
 Let them guide your experience and improve your skills on-the-field.
 You will meet Matteo first in the reading room of the hotel on Thursday evening for the briefing.

 Friday - Photography in Florence

 Many writers and directors wrote something about this city and its beauties, or decided to set their works among the medieval alleys, courtyards and squares of Florence: Dante, Petrarch, Boccaccio, Zeffirelli, De Palma, Ivory, Scott, Fellini and Brown, just to name a few.
 Indeed, art and culture developed here in such a superb way that the concrete expressions of this exceptional heritage are considered a testimony to the glorious civilization and importance of the city in the past; a time that is by no means gone, but that is reflected in the unique culture that permeates the city, not only in its artistic elements.
 Matteo will bring you in one of the most famous Caffè Letterari (literary cafés), a tradition of the XX century, that still peps up the cultural landscape of Florence.

 On Friday evening photographers will agree with the Master about time departure.
 Saturday will be dedicated to visiting Val d'Orcia.
 Usually, we propose to shoot both sunrise on the way to Siena and sunset at Podere Belvedere or San Quirico d'Orcia.
 The order of stopovers could change because of the year season.